Which Lotus Stews Recipes Get

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The sixth ingredient includes blueberries.
-Blueberries are a good source of vitamins, minerals and dietary fiber.
+The sixth ingredient includes blueberries, which are a good source of vitamins, minerals and dietary fiber.

 The seventh ingredient lists carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.